Thelma Conroy-Rios: Murder of Anna Mae Aquash

 Anna Mae Aquash was a female activist within the ranks of the American Indian Movement.

 On December 11, 1975, Aquash was forced out of the home of Denver AIM Troy Lynn S. Yellow Wood despite the latter's objection that something bad would happen to Aquash.
-She was taken to an apartment in Rapid City, South Dakota owned by Russell Means' brother, and during interrogation, she was raped by Graham.
+She was taken to an apartment in Rapid City, South Dakota owned by Russell Means' brother, and during interrogation, she was raped by John Graham.
 Aquash was moved to two residences owned by Thelma Conroy-Rios.
-Looking Cloud indicated that he heard John Graham and Aquash having sex in the bedroom of a Rapid City apartment (whose ownership is attributed to Thelma Conroy-Rios and her mother, which led to prosecutors alleging that Graham raped Aquash.
+Looking Cloud indicated that he heard Graham and Aquash having sex in the bedroom of a Rapid City apartment (whose ownership is attributed to Thelma Conroy-Rios and her mother, which led to prosecutors alleging that Graham raped Aquash.
 These allegations were reinforced by the 'strong acid phosphate' found in the vagina, which "constitutes evidence in support of the allegation that defendant John Graham raped the victim at Thelma Rios' apartment on or about December 10–11, 1975."
 Graham acknowledged in a taped interview/interrogation that Looking Cloud waited outside of the room Aquash was imprisoned inside of.

 Aquash was then forcefully moved to the Rosebud Indian Reservation where AIM supporters refuse to house her.
 Nelson-Clarke was given orders to have Aquash eliminated.
 Theda Nelson Clarke, another female AIM activist, received instructions to have Aquash "dealt with" from Rapid City, South Dakota American Indian Movement activist Thelma Conroy-Rios.

 Aquash's assassination allegedly was rooted in the mistaken belief that Aquash was a government informant.
 Looking Cloud, along with Theda Nelson Clarke and John 'John Boy Patton' Graham, force Aquash into the back of a car and drive her to a remote part of the Pine Ridge Indian Reservation.
 Clarke drove from Denver, Colorado to the scene of the shooting on the Pine Ridge Indian Reservation in her red Pinto.
 Aquash was shot execution style in the back of the head and left to die.
 Her body was discovered on February 24, 1976 on the Pine Ridge Indian Reservation at the bottom of a ravine located in close proximity to an isolated highway.
 Aquash was revealed to have been executed using a gun, as the autopsy showed that the muzzle of the gun had been pressed into the back of her neck.
 The coroner's report indicated that in addition to the fatal gunshot wound, exposure contributed to the death of Aquash.